MicrosoftDocs/entra-docs/docs/external-id/customers/how-to-facebook-federation-customers.md

 19. Select **Go back** at the top of the page.
 20. At this point, only Facebook application owners can sign in.
 Because you registered the app, you can sign in with your Facebook account.
 To make your Facebook application available to your users, from the menu, select **Go live**.
 Follow all of the steps listed to complete all requirements.
 You'll likely need to complete data handling questions and the business verification to verify your identity as a business entity or organization.
 For more information, see [Meta App Development](https://developers.facebook.com/docs/development/release).

-## Configure Facebook federation in Microsoft Entra ID for customers
+## Configure Facebook federation in Microsoft Entra External ID

 After you create the Facebook application, in this step you set the Facebook client ID and client secret in Microsoft Entra ID.
 You can use the Microsoft Entra admin center or PowerShell to do so.
 To configure Facebook federation in the Microsoft Entra admin center, follow these steps: